oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 the `histogram` APIs.

 ### Performance
-As with all algorithms in oneDPL, our goal is to make them as performant as possible.
-By definition, `histogram` is a low computation algorithm which will likely be limited by memory bandwidth, especially for the evenly-divided case.
-Minimizing and optimizing memory accesses, as well as limiting unnecessary memory traffic of temporaries, will likely have a high impact on overall performance.
+With little computation, a histogram algorithm is likely a memory-bound algorithm.
+So, the implementation prioritize reducing memory accesses and minimizing temporary memory traffic.

 ### Memory Footprint
 There are no guidelines here from the standard library as this is an extension API.
-However, we should always try to minimize memory footprint whenever possible.
-Minimizing memory footprint may also help us improve performance here because, as mentioned above, this will very likely be a memory bandwidth-bound API.
-In general, the normal case for histogram is for the number of elements in the input sequence to be far greater than the number of output histogram bins.
-We may be able to use that to our advantage.
+Still, we will minimize memory footprint where possible.

 ### Code Reuse
-Our goal here is to make something maintainable and to reuse as much as we can which already exists and has been reviewed within oneDPL.
-With everything else, this must be balanced with performance considerations.
+It is a priority to reuse as much as we can which already exists and has been reviewed within oneDPL.
+We want to minimize adding requirements for parallel backends to implement, and lift as much as possible to the algorithm implementation level.
+We should be able to avoid adding a `__parallel_histogram` call in the individual backends, and instead rely upon `__parallel_for`.

 ### unseq Backend
 Currently oneDPL relies upon openMP SIMD to provide its vectorization, which is designed to provide vectorization across loop iterations.
 OneDPL does not directly use any intrinsics which may offer more complex functionality than what is provided by OpenMP.

-As mentioned above, histogram looks to be a memory bandwidth-dependent algorithm.
-This may limit the benefit achievable from vector instructions as they provide assistance mostly in speeding up computation.

-For histogram, there are a few things to consider.
-First, lets consider the calculation to determine which bin to increment.
-There are two APIs, even and custom range which have significantly different methods to determine the bin to increment.
+There are a few parts of the histogram algorithm to consider.
+For the calculation to determine which bin to increment there are two APIs, even and custom range which have significantly different methods to determine the bin to increment.
 For the even bin API, the calculations to determine selected bin have some opportunity for vectorization as each input has the same mathematical operations applied to each.
 However, for the custom range API, each input element uses a binary search through a list of bin boundaries to determine the selected bin.
 This operation will have a different length and control flow based upon each input element and will be very difficult to vectorize.

-Second, lets consider the increment operation itself.
+Next, lets consider the increment operation itself.
 This operation increments a data dependant bin location, and may result in conflicts between elements of the same vector.
 This increment operation therefore is unvectorizable without more complex handling.
-Some hardware does implement SIMD conflict detection via specific intrinsics, but this is not generally available, and certainly not available via OpenMP SIMD.
-Alternatively, we can multiply our number of temporary histogram copies by a factor of the vector width, but we will need to determine if this is worth the overhead, memory footprint, and extra accumulation at the end.
-OpenMP SIMD does provide an `ordered` structured block which we can use to exempt the increment from SIMD operations as well.
-It must be determined if SIMD is beneficial in either API variety.
-It seems only possible to be beneficial for the even bin API, but more investigation is required.
+Some hardware does implement SIMD conflict detection via specific intrinsics, but this is not available via OpenMP SIMD.
+Alternatively, we can multiply our number of temporary histogram copies by a factor of the vector width, but it is unclear if it is worth the overhead.
+OpenMP SIMD provides an `ordered` structured block which we can use to exempt the increment from SIMD operations as well.
+However, this often results in vectorization being refused by the compiler.
+Initial implementation will avoid vectorization of this main histogram loop.

-Finally, for our below proposed implementation, there is the task of combining temporary histogram data into the global output histogram.
-This is directly vectorizable via our existing brick_walk implementation.
+Last, for our below proposed implementation there is the task of combining temporary histogram data into the global output histogram.
+This is directly vectorizable via our existing brick_walk implementation, and will be vectorized when a vector policy is used.

 ### Serial Backend
 We plan to support a serial backend for histogram APIs in addition to openMP and TBB.
 This backend will handle all policies types, but always provide a serial unvectorized implementation.
+To make this backend compatible with the other approaches, we will use a single temporary histogram copy, which then is copied to the final global histogram.

 ## Existing Patterns